-The expansion will include doors in the Fuller Garden Court that lead to a brilliant new glass addition, providing views to Volunteer Park, a welcoming green space in our increasingly dense city, and one of Seattle’s favorite Olmsted Parks.
+The expansion created doors in the Fuller Garden Court that lead to a brilliant new glass addition, providing views to Volunteer Park, a welcoming green space in our increasingly dense city, and one of Seattle’s favorite Olmsted Parks.

 Restoring the Beautiful Fuller Garden Court

 Creating a New Park Lobby

-A glass lobby will improve circulation throughout the building and provide a visual link between the creative beauty of our collection and the natural beauty of the park.
+The glass lobby improves circulation throughout the building and provides a visual link between the creative beauty of our collection and the natural beauty of the park.

 Adding a New Art Gallery

-A 2,000-square-foot art gallery will allow us to exhibit ever-broader perspectives on Asian culture and show more of our world-renowned collection of Japanese, Chinese, and Korean works—including art from our expanding South Asian collection.
-Environmental controls, a new conservation lab, and a freight elevator will ensure that every piece of art that passes through our doors will receive the expert care it deserves.
+A 2,000-square-foot art gallery allows us to host special exhibitions reflecting ever-broader perspectives on Asian culture and show more of our world-renowned collection of Japanese, Chinese, and Korean works—including art from our expanding South Asian collection.
+Environmental controls, a new conservation lab, and a freight elevator ensures that every piece of art will receive the expert care it deserves.

 Adding a New Space for Programming

-A new education space will enable more hands-on experiences during school tours and family workshops.
-Improved event spaces will allow for more community activities like Family Fun Workshops, Free First Saturday, and the popular programming offered by the Gardner Center for Asian Art and Ideas.
-This new space will allow us to host programs designed to help our community develop a deeper understanding of Asia, one of the most significant cultural and economic regions of the world.
+A new education space enables more hands-on experiences during school tours and family workshops.
+Improved event spaces will allow for more community activities like Family Fun Workshops, Free First Saturdays, and the popular Gardner Center for Asian Art and Ideas programs.
+This new space allows us to host programs designed to help our community develop a deeper understanding of Asia, one of the most significant cultural and economic regions of the world.

 Connecting with the Park

-By adding only 3,290 square feet to the building’s footprint in Volunteer Park, the museum gains 13,900 square feet of essential interior space while opening the building up to the park.
-In addition to a restored façade and aesthetic improvements to the back of the building, the project will also restore historic Olmstedian pathways, better connecting elements within the park.
+By adding only 3,290 square feet to the building’s footprint in Volunteer Park, the museum gained 13,900 square feet of essential interior space while opening the building up to the park.
+In addition to a restored façade and aesthetic improvements to the back of the building, the project also restored historic Olmstedian pathways within the park.

 Frequently Asked Questions

-Why does the Asian Art Museum need to renovate and expand?
+Why did the Asian Art Museum need to renovate and expand?